-Incid lent Identified by KCE Personnel 1) The Incident occurs and is identified by On-Site KCE Personnel.
+Incid dent Identified by KCE Personnel ] 1) The Incident occurs and is identified by On-Site KCE Personnel.
 2) The on-Site KCE Personnel will evacuate the Site and call 9-1-1.
 3) The on-Site KCE Personnel will call all relevant Emergency Contacts listed in the Site- Specific EOP.
 4) An Emergency Response Coordinator (ERC) will be established.
-5) If the ERC is on-Site, they will fulfill the duties of an ERC, which include the following: Establish communications with emergency responders and confirm if they are enroute to the Site. b.
-Remain in contact with any other on-Site Personnel. c.
+5) If the ERC is on-Site, they will fulfill the duties of an ERC, which include the following: ] Establish communications with emergency responders and confirm if they are enroute to the Site. ] b.
+Remain in contact with any other on-Site Personnel. ] c.
 Communicate updates through the Incidents@keycaptureenergy.com e-mail.
 6) If the ERC is NOT on-Site, but other KCE Personnel are on-Site, that individual will act on behalf of the ERC as the On-Scene Coordinator (OSC).
-Incid ent Identified by 3 rd Party (KCE Personnel On-Site) Ш 1) The Incident occurs and is identified by an outside party or 3 rd Party Monitoring (i.e. ROCC) 2) KCE will determine if there are any Personnel On-Site.
+Incid dent Identified by 3 rd Party (KCE Personnel On-Site) ] 1) The Incident occurs and is identified by an outside party or 3 rd Party Monitoring (i.e. ROCC) 2) KCE will determine if there are any Personnel On-Site.
 3) If KCE Personnel are present on-Site, they will be notified immediately of the Incident.
 4) The on-Site Personnel will evacuate the Site (if necessary) and call 9-1-1.
 5) The on-Site KCE Personnel will call all relevant Emergency Contacts listed in the Site- Specific EOP.
 6) An Emergency Response Coordinator (ERC) will be established.
 7) Follow steps 5 & 6 listed above.
-Incid ent identified by 3 rd Party (no KCE Personnel On-Site) 1) The Incident occurs and is identified by an outside party or 3 rd Party Monitoring (i.e. ROCC) 2) ${\sf KCE\ Personnel\ are\ NOT\ present\ on-Site}, the\ {\sf Emergency\ Dispatch\ number\ will\ be\ called}.$ 3) The list of KCE Emergency Contacts will then be notified via Emergency Dispatch.
-4) An ERC will be established by KCE's Emergency Contacts.
-5) The ERC will then fulfill the duties as outlined above (Steps 5 & 6).
+Incid dent identified by 3 rd Party (no KCE Personnel On-Site) 1) The Incident occurs and is identified by an outside party or 3 rd Party Monitoring (i.e. ROCC) 2) KCE Personnel are NOT present on-Site, the Emergency Dispatch number will be called.
+F The list of KCE Emergency Contacts will then be notified via Emergency Dispatch.
+1 An ERC will be established by KCE's Emergency Contacts.
+4!
+All ENC Will be established by NCE 3 Efficigency Contacts.